 As you see, all pleasure is time limited.

-Pleasure is usually awakened by external stimuli, and is largely physical, involving the five senses, like the smell of good food or its taste, a pleasant breeze, or of the sight and physical contact of a certain person.
-You can also derive pleasure from reading a book or daydreaming.
+Pleasure is usually caused by external stimuli, and often involves the five senses.
+A few examples are, the smell and taste of good food, a pleasant breeze, or of the sight of a beautiful person.
+You also derive pleasure from reading a book or from daydreaming.

-Pleasure is emotional in nature, while happiness is a state beyond the emotions and even beyond the mind.
+Pleasure is emotional in nature, while happiness is a state of inner calmness.
 In pleasure the emotions and feelings are active.
-While in a state of happiness there is calmness and peace.
+In a state of happiness there is calmness and peace.